tommorris/scala-vim-snippets/README.md

 smDoc creates HTML and PDF documentation from snipMate files.
 HTML generation is done using the smdoc.rb tool - invoked using `make doc-html`.

+The point of smDoc is to produce printable PDFs - so you can print it out and carry it around with you as a cheatsheet/flashcard type thing.

-The HTML documentation generation uses a simple JavaDoc-style syntax - for each snippet entry, you can prefix it with a line that starts "## ".
+The HTML documentation generation uses a simple [JavaDoc](http://java.sun.com/j2se/javadoc/)-style syntax - for each snippet entry, you can prefix it with a line that starts "## ".
 In there, put as much description as you want to.
 You can use inline HTML if you like, but try to keep the descriptions short and snappy.
-It renders these into a definition list (the dl,dt,dd tags).
+It renders these into a definition list (the dl, dt, dd tags).

 As well as this, you need to produce a small file called metadata.yml which contains the name of the programming language or tool you have written the snippets file for, the name of the primary author and a contact e-mail address.
+This is written in [YAML](http://www.yaml.org/).

 PDF generation is currently for OS X only.
 It uses a RubyGem called wkpdf which uses the WebKit rendering engine on the Mac to render a PDF.
 This can be